 My name is Ilan and my goal is to help you, the band/singer-songwriter/producer or any collaborator, to produce the best sounding music.
 I want to take the song you hear in your head and bring it to life by capturing the idea and guiding it to become something emotive.

 I studied at SAE Institute and graduated in 2014 and am nowadays working freelance and as a teacher.
 All this prepared me to work in a variety of environments and sharpened my skills in sound.
 During the years I have gained experience as an intern at Red Bull Studios Amsterdam for over 2 years.
 First as an assistant engineer and then as a head engineer.
-In this environment I got the chance to work with a variety of artists.
-From recording metal to mixing tracks by EDM producers.
+In this environment I got the chance to work with a variety of artists, from recording metal to mixing tracks by EDM producers.

 ReviewsEndorse Ilan Rom Sound